Microchip & Identification

 A pet identification microchip is the size of a grain of rice implanted just beneath the surface of your pet’s skin between the shoulder blades, much in the same way a vaccination is administered.
 The microchip is encoded with a unique identification number that is linked to you and your pet’s information.

-The Humane Society offers walk-in microchipping for pet owners and for adopters at the time of adoption.
-The cost is $35 per pet.
+The Humane Society microchips every shelter pet prior to adoption, and also offers walk-in microchipping for pet owners in our community.
+The cost is $20 per pet for the community.
 We use 24PetWatch microchips.
-These microchips are scanned by any universal microchip scanner and 24PetWatch Pet Recovery Specialists are on hand 24/7/365 to help lost pets find their way home.
+These microchips can be scanned by any universal microchip scanner and 24PetWatch Pet Recovery Specialists are on hand 24/7/365 to help lost pets find their way home.

 Microchips are a safe, permanent and painless way of protecting your pet for a lifetime.
 They allow lost pets to be identified at shelters or vet clinics and increase the chance that your pet will be quickly returned to you.